stephanepericat/svg-audio-controls/README.md

 A set of UI controls for web-based audio apps, built on top of [SVG.js](https://svgjs.com/).

+## Demo

+A Storybook demoing the various UI components is available [here](https://spperic.at/svg-audio-controls).

 ## Installation

 ### Latest (compatible with @svgdotjs/svg.js@3.x)